mjggibson4/Practical1/readme.md

 ![alt text](https://github.com/mjggibson4/mjggibson4.github.io/blob/master/RunGIF.gif "Example Run")

-From this, the user should observe the agents moving randomly, interacting and reproducing accordingly.
+From this, the user should observe the agents moving randomly, interacting and reproducing accordingly as shown above.

 ## 5. Standards Used